-In the LDA-based face recognition technique, the 2D face image matrices must be previously transformed directly into 1D image vectors.
+In the traditional PCA and LDA-based face recognition techniques, the 2D face image matrices must be previously transformed directly into 1D image vectors.
 The resulting image vectors of faces usually lead to a high dimensional image vector space.
-However, in our proposed BLDA approach, we firstly divides the original image into s = hxw size blocks with h, w are the height and width of the block.
+However, in our proposed approaches, we firstly divides the original image into s = hxw size blocks with h, w are the height and width of the block.
 Then, we transform the image into a vector of blocks.
-By using row vector r with $r^T \in \mathbb{R}^s$ to represent each block, we can get the matrix $X \in \mathbb{R}^{kxs}$ which is the representation of the image, with k is the number of blocks.
+By using row vector r with $r^T \in \mathbb{R}^s$ to represent each block (actually, each block is a line of the raw image, so we call these approaches line-based ones), we can get the matrix $X \in \mathbb{R}^{kxs}$ which is the representation of the image , with k is the number of blocks.
 See fig. 1 for the process.